-Google AdWords can be used to drive relevant visitors to your site.
+Google Ads can be used to drive relevant visitors to your site.
 It’s an excellent marketing tool for small websites, as it can be challenging to incorporate all of your key phrases into your website content.

-Search Engine Optimisation
+Search Engine Optimisation (SEO)

-Search engine optimisation (SEO) is the process of ensuring your site receives maximum visibility.
+Search Engine Optimisation (SEO) is the process of ensuring your site receives maximum visibility.
 When users type a list of search words or phrases into a search engine they receive a list of sites that match their query, with the closest match appearing higher up the page.
 This is known as an ‘organic' search.
 Search engines rank websites based on many criteria.

 In addition to the organic search results, you will see ‘sponsored links’ in the right hand side of the screen (and sometimes at the top of the page).
-These adverts are generated through Google AdWords and are representing businesses like you.
+These adverts are generated through Google Ads and are representing businesses like you.

-So, just what is Google AdWords?
+So, just what is Google Ads?
 It's Google's online advertising platform helping you connect with prospective customers at the valuable moment when they are looking for the services you are offering.
 You select your own keywords and phrases, and it is ‘Pay per Click’, meaning you only pay when a user clicks through the advert into your site.
 You set your budgets and your boundaries, and you refine your campaign to ensure your ad achieves its potential.